natev51/jettl/docs/reuse-actors/reuse-actors.md

 Tells a message periodically doesn't imply that the messages are executed periodically.
 Tell a message and have it tell with only one copy, this ensures there's only ever one copy in the queue.

+---

+Init.vi Inputs:
+- Msg Strategy
+- Period

+Process.vi
+- unbundle Period
+- timeout case: unbundle Msg to send to Creator.vi

+---

+An actor should not have in its own timeout way to do something periodically such as send itself a message every 100 ms.
+Instead it must create a periodic messaging actor which in its timeout sends the message to the actor that requires the periodic message.
+Separate the concerns.

+time delayed send message.
+Could be some actor that is created that periodically sends out a trigger message with some kind of unique data input that signifies to the parent that this is the action that needs to be taken for periodic message handling.
+This way the concerns are separated and the handling of messages is strictly governed by the parent actor itself.

+---

+This could be an event actor, but notifiers work well with timing.
+If it was an event actor, then the event actor would have to wait for the next event to occur via the timeout case in the event loop.
+But there would be interruptions in the event loop, which would cause the event actor to not be able to send messages at the correct time.

 ### Monitor Msg Traffic